phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 <h3>Making the case for rent stabilization</h3>

-This is to say: what kind of living conditions do we want people to enjoy? and consequently, what, exactly, should be the goal of our housing system? have been considered important questions for over a century.

-Furthermore, our answer to these questions have shifted over time.
-We began by regulating the safety of our housing, and today we substantially subsidize its ownership for those who can afford it.
+This is to say: what kind of living conditions do we want people to enjoy? and consequently, what, exactly, should be the goal of our housing system? have been considered important questions for over a century &mdash; and our answers to these questions have shifted over time.
+We began by regulating the safety of our housing, and today we significantly subsidize its ownership for those who can afford it.

 Similarly, our perception of the rights property owners and tenants should enjoy has also shifted.
 For example, it was not until 1970 that Ontario substantially altered the legal doctrine affecting the relationship between landlords and tenants.
 Prior to then, under common law, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
 Landlords possessed such a disparity of bargaining power that by 1968 it became clear that tenants did not possess a real freedom to enter in contracts.
-By 1975, the law gradually caught up with society's changing views of what is fair and reasonable, and the notion that tenants deserve security of tenure was added to our legislation.[^hulchanksi-tenant-rights]
+Only gradually did the law catch up with society's changing views of what is fair and reasonable, and the notion that tenants deserve security of tenure was added to our legislation in 1975.[^hulchanksi-tenant-rights]

 Today, given the stark power imbalance, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.
 But security of tenure doesn't just benefit individual tenants.
 The stability provided by security of tenure is the stuff from which well functioning communities are made of, and in that view, security of tenure is a public good.